 Ann currently serves as the staff Bookkeeper for Mighty Oaks.
 She is responsible to maintain sound financial processes as it relates to the recording of income and expenses for both programs and organizational administration.
 Additionally, Ann also works with our outside accountants who provide oversight and adherence to established financial policies.
 Ann is married to Luke, an active duty Marine and veteran of OIF and OEF.
 Together they have 3 children.

-The Mighty Oaks Foundation, began as a grass roots ministry out of WoodsEdge Community Church in Texas, and is a story of God’s transformational power to turn tragedy to triumph.
-It is a journey starting with one man’s brokenness after combat, one women’s willingness to fight for her family, their faith in God’s promise that we can rise from the ashes and be Mighty Oaks of Righteousness (Isaiah 61:3)… and the obedience of everyone afterward’s bold actions to pursue God’s call.
+It is a story of God’s transformational power to turn tragedy into triumph.
+It is a journey starting with one man’s brokenness from war, one woman’s willingness to fight for her family, and their faith in God’s promise from Isaiah 61:3 that we can rise from the ashes and become mighty oaks of righteousness.

 Many great men stepped in to mentor Chad and Kathy past their struggles, but none more than Steve Toth and Pastor Jeff Wells of WoodsEdge Community Church.
-It was through this church that Chad and Kathy Robichaux were later ordained and commissioned by Pastor Jeff as ministers and sent to begin the Mighty Oaks ministry to America’s Military Warriors and Families.
-Years later Mighty Oaks continues to preserve their foundational values with a grassroots approach while operating on a national level to empower veterans to not only begin healing, but to be a positive impact on the world around them.
+It was through this church that Chad and Kathy were later ordained and commissioned as ministers and sent to begin the Mighty Oaks ministry to America’s military warriors and families.

-Fully paid scholarships are available for all MOWP programs for active duty or veteran military personnel, as well as their spouses, by applying online.
+Fully paid scholarships are available for all MOWP for active-duty or veteran military personnel, as well as their spouses, by applying online.